 The bill amends the Revised School Code to enhance the accreditation requirements for school districts in Michigan.
-It stipulates that if a school district desires full accreditation, it must provide a core academic curriculum that adheres to specific standards set by the state board.
-The bill emphasizes that the curriculum must focus solely on academic and cognitive instruction, excluding non-essential attitudes, beliefs, or value systems.
-Additionally, the state board is tasked with developing and periodically updating model core academic curriculum content standards, which must include learning objectives in various subjects, including history, reading, writing, and mathematics.
-Notably, the bill mandates that the standards for reading and writing for grades K to 6 must be based on the science of reading, while updated math standards for grades K to 5 must be developed by a committee of qualified educators.
+It stipulates that if a school district desires full accreditation, it must provide a core academic curriculum that aligns with state board recommended model core academic curriculum content standards.
+The bill emphasizes that these standards must focus solely on academic and cognitive instruction, excluding any non-essential attitudes, beliefs, or value systems.
+Additionally, the state board is tasked with developing and periodically updating these standards, ensuring they include specific learning objectives in subjects such as history, reading, and writing, with a particular emphasis on the science of reading for grades K to 6.

 Statutes affected: